rookie-ninja/rk-query/CONTRIBUTING.md

 git checkout -b cool_new_feature
 ```

-Make your changes, then ensure that `make lint` and `make test` still pass.
+Make your changes, then ensure that `all` still pass.
 If
 you're satisfied with your changes, push them to your fork.

 ```